COVID-19 Over-the-Counter Tests

 - Long Descriptor: K1034: Provision of COVID-19 test, nonprescription self-administered and self-collected use, FDA approved, authorized or cleared, one test count

-Your patients don’t need a physician’s order or supervision for OTC tests provided under the demonstration.
+- Your patients didn’t need a physician’s order or supervision for OTC tests provided under the demonstration.

 - Use the same NPI, TIN, or PTAN that you use when you bill for flu, pneumococcal, or COVID-19 vaccines